xenozalgo/nordmesh-inga/README.md

 * `NETWORK6` - CIDR IPv6 networks (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
 * `PORTS`  - Semicolon delimited list of ports to whitelist for both UDP and TCP.
 For example '- PORTS=9091;9095'
 * `PORT_RANGE`  - Port range to whitelist for both UDP and TCP.
 For example '- PORT_RANGE=9091 9095'
+* `CONNECTION_ATTEMPTS` - Number of attempts when trying to establish a connection.
+(120 by default)
+* `CONNECTION_INTERNAL` - Time in seconds to try to establish a connection between connection attempts.
+(60 by default)
 * `CHECK_CONNECTION_INTERVAL`  - Time in seconds to check connection and reconnect if need it.
 (300 by default) For example '- CHECK_CONNECTION_INTERVAL=600'
 * `CHECK_CONNECTION_URL`  - URL for checking Internet connection. (www.google.com by default) For example '- CHECK_CONNECTION_URL=www.custom.domain'
 * `TZ`  - Specify a timezone to use.
 For example  '- TZ=Europe/London'